maria-n/Lunar-Lander/README.md

 A Lunar Lander in Javascript

-This studentprojecct was coded using html, javascript, css and jquery-2.1.4.
+This student project/ homework was coded using html, javascript, css and jquery-2.1.4.
 It was tested in Firefox ver.
 39 and Chrome and Chrome ver.
 46.

 While I used the Internet as my friend and helper and I didn't write every bit of Code myself, I maintain most of the Ownership.